Skip to content

 • Customizable – Unlike publisher or packaged materials, you can actually customize OER.
 You could even create your own textbook or video library.

-• Low or No Cost to the Student – OER can be made available to students for free or low-cost, resulting in students saving a significant amount.
+• Low or No Cost to the Student – OER can be made available to students for free or low-cost, resulting inĀ students saving a significant amount of money.

 OER is prominently featured in the media as a response to rising textbook costs.
 Textbook costs are seen as such a burden to students, that it even inspired a hashtag on twitter called #textbookbroke.